-A student will be recommended for the DPM degree provided the student:
+A student will be reviewed by the SPC and then approved by the faculty before being recommended to the Dean, or Dean's designee for the DPM degree provided the student:

-- Is not on probation or suspension, has completed all prescribed academic and clinical requirements with a cumulative grade point average of above 70%, and has no outstanding grade of "I," "NCR," or "FAIL" or less than 70%. - Has successfully taken and passed the APMLE Part 1 and Part 2 (including CSPE). - Has demonstrated no serious deficiencies in ethical, professional, or personal conduct, as defined in University Catalog, "General Academic Policies and Procedures" section, which would make it inappropriate to award the degree of Doctor of Podiatric Medicine. - Has complied with all the legal and financial requirements of the University as stated in the University Catalog. - Has attended in person and participated in the commencement ceremony at which time the DPM degree is conferred.
-Unless special permission has been granted by the Dean, each student must participate in his or her respective commencement ceremony.
-If the Dean grants special permission for excusal from commencement, the graduate may be required to present himself or herself to the Dean or their designee at another specified date to take their profession's oath before their diploma will be released.
+- Is not on probation or suspension, has completed all prescribed academic and clinical requirements with a cumulative grade point average of above 70%, and has no outstanding grade of "I," "NCR," or "FAIL" or less than 70%. - Has successfully taken and passed the APMLE Part 1 and Part 2 (including CSPE when offered). - Has demonstrated no serious deficiencies in ethical, professional, or personal conduct, as defined in University Catalog, "General Academic Policies and Procedures" section, which would make it inappropriate to award the degree of Doctor of Podiatric Medicine. - Has complied with all the legal and financial requirements of the University as stated in the University Catalog. - Has attended in person and participated in the commencement ceremony at which time the DPM degree is conferred.
+Unless special permission has been granted by the Dean, or Dean's designee, each student must participate in his or her respective commencement ceremony.
+If the Dean, or Dean's designee, grants special permission for excusal from commencement, the graduate may be required to present themselves to the Dean, or Dean's designee, or their designee at another specified date to take their profession's oath before their diploma will be released.
 Requests for excusal will only be granted for extenuating circumstances, such as a prior military commitment.